 A golf watch with a touchscreen that provides all the basic features, as well as a full range of advanced features like a green view, accelerometer, automatic scoring, and performance analysis, usually costs between $225 and $300.

-A. Most golf watches have adjustable bands that allow you to loosen or tighten the watch as necessary.
+A. Most golf watches have adjustable bands that allow you to loosen or tighten them as necessary.
 Women or anyone with a smaller wrist can comfortably wear a golf watch, though they might have to wear the band on the tightest or smallest setting.